Randall Scarlata, voice

 Randall Scarlata has appeared on concert stages throughout Europe, North America, South America, Australia, and Asia.
 He has been a soloist with the Philadelphia and Minnesota Orchestras, and with the Pittsburgh, San Francisco, American, Sydney, Ulster, Tonkünstler, National, New World, and BBC Symphonies, as well as the early music groups Wiener Akademie, Grand Tour, Tempesta di Mare, and Musica Angelica, among others.
 Many of the world’s great music festivals have sought him out as a soloist, including the Ravinia, Marlboro, Edinburgh, Norfolk, Vienna, Music at Menlo, Gilmore, Salzburg, Norfolk, Aspen, Kaposfest (Hungary), and Spoleto (Italy) festivals.

-Mr. Scarlata is Professor of Music at the Wells School of Music at West Chester University, and Artist-in-residence at SUNY Stony Brook.
+In 2019, Mr. Scarlata joined the faculty of the Tanglewood Music Center, and the faculty of the Peabody Conservatory of Johns Hopkins University.
+He previous served on the faculties of West Chester University and SUNY Stony Brook.
 He regularly gives masterclasses throughout the United States and abroad.

 “A triumph!
 This baritone has the vocal wherewithal to do just about anything he wants.”
 The Boston Globe